 Potential Business Angels need to ask themselves what they want from their Angel activities; is it just a high financial return or is personal satisfaction their key driver?
-Additionally reviewing whether they can afford to lose all of their investment and how much time they can realistically spend in deal sourcing, due diligence, negotiation and other process activities are prerequisites to successful Angel Investing.
+Reviewing whether they can afford to lose all of their investment and how much time they can realistically spend in deal sourcing, due diligence, negotiation and other process activities are prerequisites to successful Angel Investing.

 Research has identified that the key motivators for Angel investors are: